Many thanks to Julia for her help constructing this pedigree

 - William Anstey (b 1843);

-- Benjamin Thomas Anstey (b 1844, a cordwainer in Crediton in 1861.
-In 1863 in Crediton he married Ann (Hull or Benellick) and they had six daughters together in Crediton.
+- Benjamin Thomas Anstey (b 1844, a cordwainer in Crediton in 1861 (see also above his brother Walter).
+In 1863 in Crediton Benjamin married Ann Bennellick and they had seven daughters and a son together in Crediton being Helena Anstey (b 1864); Ann Anstey (b 1865); Eliza Anstey (b 1871); Frank Anstey (b 1873, died an infant); Emma Anstey (b 1874, at Mullers Orphan House, St James & St Paul Out, Barton Regis in the 1891 Census together with some of her siblings.
+In the 1901 Census she was living with her aunt Mary A. Cripps at Black Bull, Falling Lane, Yiewsley, Uxbridge); Bessie Anstey (b 1876, at Mullers Orphan House in the 1891 Census); Elizabeth Anstey (b 1878 – see below); and Lillie Jane Anstey (b 1883, at Mullers Orphan House in the 1891 Census.
+By 1901 she was a servant at 9, Burghley Road, Bristol and in the 1911 Census she was still unmarried, a servant at 82B Portsdown Road W, Paddington).
 In December 1872 Benjamin Anstey, “shoemaker aged 28“, was found not guilty of “stealing a purse, one shilling, two keys and a knife, the property of George Tancock, at Crediton“.
-Benjamin Anstey died in 1884 – The ‘Exeter Flying Post‘ on 26 November 1884 reported “FATAL ACCIDENT AT YEOFORD JUNCTION: Mr E. Burrow, District Coroner on Monday held an inquest at the Railway Hotel, Yeoford, concerning the death of Benjamin Anstey who was picked up dead at the junction on Saturday night.
+In the 1881 Census Benjamin was a shoemaker living with his family at Park Street, Crediton then in 1884 his wife Ann died, buried in Crediton on 3 February 1884.
+Benjamin Anstey too died later in 1884 – The ‘Exeter Flying Post‘ on 26 November 1884 reported “FATAL ACCIDENT AT YEOFORD JUNCTION: Mr E. Burrow, District Coroner on Monday held an inquest at the Railway Hotel, Yeoford, concerning the death of Benjamin Anstey who was picked up dead at the junction on Saturday night.
 Frederick Anstey, platelayer, identified the body as that of his son.
 He last saw deceased alive on the 16th inst.
 Deceased was forty years of age and by trade a shoemaker, though occasionally he swept chimneys…A goods train was due to leave for Crediton, [the stationmaster] heard this leave the station and within a few minutes the booking clerk told [the stationmaster] that someone had been run over opposite the refreshment room.
 On going there [the stationmaster] was met by two porters who said ‘Anstey the sweep has been cut to pieces’.
 [The Stationmaster] saw the body lying upon the metals and judged from its appearance that deceased had passed in front of the train onto the up-platform…[the stationmaster] inferred that deceased, who had been upon the down platform, crossed to the up-platform, and after putting his hat and basket into the [passing] truck, had tried to get in himself and fell between the other trucks.
 Deceased had been perfectly sober and the platform was well lit.“);

 - Frank Anstey (b 1847);